The application period for the Regional Relief and Recovery Fund is now closed.

 Funding available through the Orillia Area CDC

-- 0% interest rate and no principal payments until December 31, 2022
+✓ 0% interest and no principal payments required until December 31, 2022;

-- 25% (not to exceed $10,000) of any loan can be forgiven provided the recipient has paid 75% of the original loan amount prior to December 31, 2022
+- 25% (not to exceed $10,000) of the amount received can be forgiven provided the Client has paid 75% of the original loan amount prior to December 31, 2022;

 Eligible applicants must meet the following criteria:

-- established prior to March 1, 2020;
+• Be established prior to March 1, 2020;

-- impacted adversely by the COVID-19 pandemic;
+• Be impacted adversely due to the COVID-19 pandemic;